makgill/deryk/_bitcoinhumour/talk-to-sec.md

 Daphna Waxman

-Subject: Message for Mircea Popescu from U.S. SEC
+Subject: Message for Mircea Popescu from U.S. SEC<br>
-From: "'officeoffice
+From: "'officeoffice<br>
-Date: Tue, March 4, 2014 7:43 am
+Date: Tue, March 4, 2014 7:43 am<br>
 To: "Waxman, Daphna A."waxman

 While I appreciate your efforts to qualify for an information exchange agreement with MPEx, as